THE

 Deforestation

-Habitat loss resulting from mainly deforestation is one of the greatest threat to their survival.
+Habitat loss resulting fromdeforestation is one of the greatest threat to the survival of animals worldwide.

 Habitat Facts